shwilliam/kindred-notes-web/README.md

 #### Vercel

-With it's GitHub integration, [Vercel](https://vercel.com) makes deploying your app including previews as easy as pushing your changes to GitHub.
+With its GitHub integration, [Vercel](https://vercel.com) makes deploying your app including previews as easy as pushing your changes to GitHub.
 However, the free (hobby) plan allows you to deploy a Next.js application with a maximum of 12 serverless functions.
 This means that to deploy this app on Vercel you would